ZL-Asica/docs-SuzuBlog/docs/en/guide/contribution.md

 ### 3. Install Dependencies

-We recommend using `pnpm` for dependency management:
+Use `pnpm` for dependency management:

 ```bash
 pnpm install